Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 <details><summary>Chapter 17 - Casino Clash</summary>

-Refer to **Boogeyman's Wager** for more about the boss fight.

 There's nothing much to do to speed this fight up.
-Outside of maybe detroying the gunners so they shoot Oogie and to use a Blue Soul when it is possible to hit him, the fight will go just as normally it would.
+Outside of maybe detroying the gunners so they shoot Oogie and to use Blue Souls when it is possible to hit him after stunning him with the exploding dices, the fight will go just as normal.

 </details>